-HEALTH PE CORE

-Students who choose Synchronous learning will participate both Synchronously and Asynchronously in some sections of this course.
+HEALTH PE CORE Semester Block, 1 Credit Academic 0500 Students who choose Synchronous learning will participate both Synchronously and Asynchronously in some sections of this course.
 Physical Education activities will focus on cardiovascular and muscular fitness, sports, games, lifetime activities, testing, and active games of low organization.
 Lifetime activities will emphasize cooperation, teamwork, discipline, personal development, and decision-making skills.
 Health topics will provide students with information to assist in the development of a holistic lifestyle through appropriate behavior choices and responsible decision-making.
 Many of the topics are timely as they impact elements of the current lives of students and their futures.
 Included are topics on nutrition, self-esteem, stress, risky behaviors, tobacco, alcohol, narcotics, personal relationships, family planning, pregnancy, HIV/AIDS, sexually transmitted infections, first aid, and CPR.

-STRENGTH AND CONDITIONING

-Semester Block, 1 Credit Unleveled 0510 This course offers an introduction to lifetime fitness club best practices.
+STRENGTH AND CONDITIONING Semester Block, 1 Credit Unleveled 0510 This course offers an introduction to lifetime fitness club best practices.
 Each class will include stretching, cardio, and basic muscular strengthening.
 Weight training will utilize activities and machines typically found at local athletic clubs.
 This class will instruct students on how to work out in 60 minutes or less.
 The 60 minutes or less will give the student a total body workout, the way many people do in local fitness centers.
 This class is primarily for students interested in healthy body fitness, not power-lifting or contact sports.
 Includes instruction on fitness planning and personal goal setting.
+LIFETIME ACTIVITIES Semester Block, 1 Credit Unleveled 0511 In-Person Only This course is designed to teach the fundamental skills used in lifetime activities.
+Students are drilled in the fundamental skills, rules, and basic strategies of these athletic activities.
+Examples of activities that may be in this course are Badminton, Tennis, Pickleball, Frisbee, Golf, Table Tennis, Swimming, Dance, Aerobics, Games, and Fitness.
+Various other lifetime activities may be supplemented depending on space availability.